elizabeth-poggie/elizabeth-poggie/_content/notes/12-W24-intro-to-programming.md

 # Exercise

-Write a program that take a 2D `int` array and prints all the elements of the array, one array per line.
+Write a program that takes a 2D `int` array and prints all the elements of the array, one array per line.
 For example, if given the below code snippet:

 ```cs
 int[,] nums = {